 - My experiences less than stellar

 - NOT for New 2 Linux folk

+- May work OK with a static partition that accesses other partitions for data or persistent apps.

 - MUCH, MUCH better to make a partition and install.

 - Or use a VM under VirtualBox or